Ansh77765/simple-flask-api/README.md

 # simple-flask-api
-A simple Flask-based HTTP server providing a REST API for basic CRUD operations.
+A simple Flask-based HTTP server providing a REST API for basic CRUD operations